 CASPA employs significant front-line workforce, indicative of its aspiration for quality services.

-EQUITY

-WAGES BY

-Our equity has improved from \$2.8 million (2022) to \$3 million (2023), by 9%

-Net profit

-Gross profit margin

-margin

-Since 2012, CASPA has been working hard to grow the business and expand to new states.
+EQUITY Our equity has improved from \$2.8 million (2022) to \$3 million (2023), by 9% CASPA's most significant expense is attributable to wages.
+The employment-cost-to-revenue ratio in 2023 is the lowest over the past 11 years, signifying the most efficient workforce operation ever achieved by CASPA.
+Efficiencies have come from streamlining job roles and responsibilities, optimising rostering and staffing, and transitioning high performing staff from casual to permanent arrangements.
+PROPIT MARGING Net profit margin Gross profit marain Since 2012, CASPA has been working hard to grow the business and expand to new states.
 Any growth requires significant investments, which explains the modest net profit margin trend, varying from minus 8% to plus 5%.
 In 2023, an improvement in gross profit margin was achieved, increasing value for money for our clients, from enhanced efficiencies and economies of scale.
 A 5.34% improvement from previous year.